-Next, hard Brexit would most probably provoke further devaluation of the pound, a currency in which I keep my savings.
-It basically means that wherever I go, it would be more expensive than now.
+Next, hard Brexit would most probably provoke further devaluation of the pound, the currency in which I keep my savings.
+It basically means that, wherever I go, it would be more expensive than now.
 It also means that I would be able to do much less than what I am planning to do.

-Another point primarily connected with travel around EU countries is that most likely the roaming would be re-introduced.
-At the moment, when I for example go to Italy, I can use my mobile the same as I can use it in the UK, which is to say that I can use the internet and make the calls the same as in the UK, within the terms of my mobile contract.
+Another point primarily connected with travel around EU countries is that, most likely, roaming charges would be re-introduced.
+At the moment, when I go to Italy for example, I can use my mobile the same as I can use it in the UK, which is to say that I can use the internet and make the calls the same as in the UK, within terms of my mobile contract.
 That would no longer be possible after Brexit.

 So, I finally find myself where I wanted to be for a long time.
 Free to travel.
 One reason why I started this site was because I wanted to keep a record of my travel experiences.
-Up till now, I invested considerable time and effort to establish the right profile for my website.
-So, this important part is already in place!
+So far, I invested considerable time and effort to establish the right profile for my website.
+Thus, this important part is already in place!

-I am travelling back to Belgrade on Monday and I will be there for 2 weeks.
-Spring time in Belgrade is probably the best time of the year to be there.
+I am travelling to Belgrade on Monday and I will be there for 2 weeks.
+The spring time in Belgrade is probably the best time of the year to be there.
 I am going to see my family, especially as I am planning to be away from Europe for a longer period of time later this and next year.

-Next, I am going back to Italy.
+Next, I am going to Italy.
 A good friend of mine will celebrate his 50th birthday at the beginning of June.
 I have originally planned 2 weeks in Italy too, but I may extend my stay for another 2 to 3 weeks.
-I was thinking of visiting southern parts of Italy where I have never been.
-Good news is that I can now plan and re-organise everything in the last moment, so I am still thinking about this option.
+I was thinking of visiting southern parts of Italy, where I have never been.
+The good news is that I can now plan and re-organise everything in the last moment, so I am still thinking about this option.
 But, that will take me only until the end of June.

 Then, I am planning to spend July and August somewhere on the beach.
-During summer months in Europe, people living there don’t really need to go to any far away destination for beach holidays.
+In Europe, during the summer months, people don’t really need to go to far away destination for beach holidays.
 In summer, Europe offers endless possibilities.
-But at the same time, I also have to think of what makes sense for me in terms of affordability and where generally speaking I would like to be.
+But at the same time, I also have to think of what makes sense for me in terms of affordability and where I would like to be.

 Right now, Turkey is the best value for money.
 Unfortunately for Turkish people, the Turkish lira has significantly devalued over the past year.
 This makes Turkey very affordable, while at the same time it is a very exciting and interesting destination.
 There are many places along their Mediterranean coast where I can go and find excellent beaches.
 Other possibilities are either Spain or Portugal, but both countries are more expensive than Turkey, although they are equally excellent destinations.

 These are my plans for the next 3 to 4 months.
-Beyond that it’s too early for me to say anything, although I vividly remember my travel across South America back in 2012.
-I would love to go back there again and visit places that I missed last time and also to go back to some places that I visited already.
+Beyond that, it’s too early for me to say anything, although I vividly remember my travel across South America back in 2012.
+I would love to go back and visit places that I missed last time, but also to go back to some places that I visited already.
 Another option is south-east Asia.